-Beauty Debate: Should You Use Setting Powder or Setting Spray?May 13, 2020
+Should You Use Setting Powder or Setting Spray?
+2 Makeup Artists Weigh InMay 17, 2022

-The Case for Setting Powder
+The Benefits of Setting Powder

 According to Almodovar, setting powders are designed to absorb excess oil and moisture from your face.
 “Because skin is a porous surface and produces oil, you want to set your face makeup with powder to help it last longer without melting away,” he says.

-Because of this, setting powder is applied during your makeup routine to set foundation, concealer and any liquid or creamy products you’ve applied.
+You can apply setting powder at the end of your makeup routine, on top of foundation, concealer and any liquid or cream products.

-“Setting powder often leaves the skin with an ‘airbrushed’ finish and can help to blend as well because it diffuses what's under it.
-This is not to be confused with finishing powder, which is used after setting powder and adds even more of a blurred look to imperfections of the skin (lines under the eyes, pores, etc.,) and controls shine.”
+“Setting powder often leaves the skin with an airbrushed finish and can help to blend as well because it diffuses what's under it,” Almodovar says.
+“This is not to be confused with finishing powder, which is used after setting powder and adds even more of a blurred look to imperfections of the skin and controls shine.”

-The Case for Setting Spray
+The Benefits of Setting Spray

 As far as setting sprays go, they’re designed to be applied after your whole makeup routine is complete.
-“Setting spray is a fine mist which is applied after finishing the makeup routine.
-The setting spray can have different finishes such as matte or dewy, and it elongates the amount of time the makeup will last.
-It can also be used to amplify highlighter or to apply a shadow damp — simply dust some product onto the brush and spritz the brush after,” says Apostolou.
+“Setting spray is a fine mist which is applied after finishing the makeup routine,” says Apostolou.
+“It can have different finishes such as matte or dewy, and it elongates the amount of time the makeup will last.
+It can also be used to amplify highlighter or to apply a shadow damp — simply dust some product onto the brush and spritz the brush with setting spray after.”

 So, Which One Should You Use?

-While powders tend to work better for oily skin and setting sprays for dry skin, “if you really want to set your makeup and extend the life of your makeup, I recommend using both a loose powder and a setting spray,” Almodovar explains.
+While powders tend to work better for oily skin and setting sprays for dry skin, “if you really want to set and extend the life of your makeup, I recommend using both a loose powder and a setting spray,” Almodovar explains.